Villages & CastlesVillages & Castles

 Events

-Throughout the year, the village of Montechiarugolo offers a rich program of events, many of which boasting a long historical tradition.
+Throughout the year, the picturesque village of Montechiarugolo offers both locals and visitors a rich calendar of events, many of which are steeped in long-standing traditions that enhance the area’s charm.

 How to reach Montechiarugolo

-Located less than 20 km from the highway Autostrada del Sole (A1), Montechiarugolo is easy to reach by car or, if you prefer, you can take a bus, which departs from the city centre of Parma.
+Montechiarugolo, located less than 20 km from the A1 Autostrada del Sole, is easily accessible by both car and bus, with direct departures from the city of Parma.

 Author